Quantifying energy fluence and its uncertainty for radio emission from particle cascades in the presence of noise

-To calculate the variance of $\hat{f}_\mathrm{s}$ from the variance of $a^2$, we have to make the following assumptions: \begin{itemize} \item The noise fluence is measured with much better precision than $a^2$.
-This can be considered a valid assumption since the variable $a$ is a single measurement (from the signal window), while the noise fluence is estimated through $N\approx60$ noise windows; \item The probability of hitting the physical limit of eqn.\ref{limit} is negligible, i.e. we are assuming $R>2$; \item The non-centrality parameter $(s/\sigma^2)$ is large, meaning that $a^2$ and $b^2$ are normal in a good approximation.
-In other words, we are again assuming $R$ to be large. \end{itemize} Under these assumptions, the variance of $\hat{f}_\mathrm{s}$ is:
+To derive the variance of $\hat{f}_\mathrm{s}$, we make the assumptions: \begin{itemize} \item The noise fluence is measured with much better precision than $a^2$.
+This can be considered a valid assumption since the variable $a$ is a single measurement (from the signal window), while the noise fluence is estimated through $N$\,$\approx$\,60 noise windows; \item The probability of hitting the physical limit of eqn.\ref{limit} is negligible, i.e. we are assuming $R$\,$>$\,$2$; \item $(s/\sigma^2)$ is large, meaning that $a^2$ and $b^2$ are normal in a good approximation, and, again $R$ is large. \end{itemize} Under these assumptions, the variance of $\hat{f}_\mathrm{s}$ is: